 Although beavers provide many positive environmental values, they can also cause property damage.
 Presently, beavers are abundant in Minnesota.
 To help landowners and others manage beaver damage, the Minnesota DNR offers the following information and advice.

 In many cases, beaver damage cannot be effectively managed unless the offending beavers are removed (killed).
 Removing a dam without removing the resident beavers generally results in the dam being immediately rebuilt.
+To remove a beaver dam a permit is needed from the regional wildlife manager unless authorized by state statute (i.e. road authorities).
 Live relocation of beavers, or any other protected wild animal, is not legal in the State of Minnesota (Minnesota Statute 97A.501, Subdivision 1; 97A.105, Subdivision 7) without a DNR permit.

-Taking beaver during the open trapping season (typically the last Saturday in October through mid-May) is encouraged.
-Your local Conservation Officer or Area Wildlife Office may have names of experienced trappers who might be willing to trap beavers for you.
+The DNR encourages property owners to work with local trappers to take beaver causing damage during the open trapping season.
+No permit is needed for a licensed trapper during the regular beaver season.
+Your local Conservation Officer or Area Wildlife Office may have names of local experienced trappers who may be willing to assist in trapping beaver for you.
 Fees, if any, will vary with seasons and individuals.